stroggprog/cvmultiply/README.md

 # cvmultiply
+version: 1.2

-Multiply very large integer values
+Multiply very large numeric values

 ## About
 This allows multiplication of values greater than the CPU or GPU can manage.
 On a 64-bit system that means values greater than (2^64)-1 (which is 18,446,744,073,709,551,615).
 Anything greater than this cannot be recognised properly as a number, and requires specialised software or libraries to perform equations.
 This code accepts the very large numbers (VLNs) as strings of digits, and performs multiplication on them using the cross-vertical method.
 It can, of course, accept smaller numbers.
-It only accepts positive integer values.
+It works properly on both integer and floating point values.

+Floating point results must have no more than (2^64)-3 decimal places as at least one digit and a decimal point is required to form a valid number.
+Floating point results with no decimal values are truncated to integer, but the decimal positions must exist before the truncation, so the decimal size will reduce the maximum integer length.

+If no decimal places exist in the multiplicand and the multiplier, integer mathematics prevail.

 ## Cross-Vertical
 Using 'long-multiplication' requires one sub-result line per digit in the multiplier, and once all the sub-results have been resolved, they need to be added together.